-Both of these start only as small problems but have the ability to spread very aggressively until they turn into a serious issue.
+Both of these start only as small problems but have the ability to spread very aggressively until they turn into serious issues.
 Also, most homes have some sort of fiberglass, commonly known as pink panther insulation.
 When that insulation is exposed to moisture, it can begin to shrivel and deteriorate.
-This deterioration will not only make your home less energy efficient during the colder months, but also leave your attic more susceptible to significant water damage.
+This deterioration will not only make your home less energy efficient during the colder months but also leave your attic more susceptible to significant water damage.

 Unintended Consequence #3 – Voided Roof Warranty